kranzky/insoluble/folly.md

 "WHAT'S that?" asked Lloyd, as the group noticed a giant, growing interest in the strange scratching noises.
 They suddenly became aware of a black cat lurking in the shadows, its eyes locked onto them.

-dialogue;6:FOUND FELINE FRIEND MIKE OBSERVATION

 "I think we've found a feline friend," Mike observed, trying to lighten the atmosphere.

-exposition;6:CAT WATCHED SMILING EYES

-The cat watched them with a mysterious smile in its eyes, as if it knew something they didn't.

-dialogue;5:SEARLE LIBRARY GUARDIAN DAVID

-"Maybe it's the Searle Library's guardian," David suggested, half-jokingly.

-exposition;8:PAWS DUSTY BOOKSHELVES SWIFT

-The cat gracefully jumped from the floor, its paws landing on the dusty bookshelves with a swift motion.

-dialogue;7:SNEAKY HELPFUL GUIDE HERE

-"Perhaps it's a sneaky, yet helpful guide," Jenny chimed in, her voice filled with curiosity.

-exposition;10:CURIOSITY FOLLOWED LEADING PATH MYSTERIOUS

-Driven by their curiosity, the group followed the black cat, hoping it would lead them down a path to uncover more mysterious secrets within the University of Searle.

-Exposition;5:Lloyd noticed cat

-Exposition;6:It stopped suddenly

-Exposition;9:Darkness enveloped the group

-Dialogue;20:"Easy, that'll be the scent of thunder," Brown cautioned.

-Exposition;8:They continued cautiously

-Sweat beading on his forehead, Lloyd leaned closer.
-"This must be important," he whispered as the group examined an intricate pattern on the wall.
-Christopher adjusted his glasses, his slender fingers tracing the smooth lines resembling an aeroplane engine design.

 Lloyd muttered, "This is a bitch to decipher."
 As they continued to study the pattern, David spoke up, "I think I've found a technique to shed some light on this."
 Mike, with a hint of excitement, added, "Pour in some of that hi ho spirit, and we might just crack this code."
 The group, now feeling more enlightened, focused intently on the aeroplane engine-like design, hoping to make sense of the mysterious pattern before them.